jpfluger/examples/ubuntu-14.04/ufw.md

 ## Hardening the Dual NICs

 For Dual NICS on a DMZ'ed production server, I would tighten the host firewall rules further.
+This is similar to how a single NIC was configured except the target destination might be on the internal interface or it might be on the public interface.

  * Allow outgoing DNS to a DNS server
  * Allow outgoing HTTP via a Proxy to the Ubuntu Servers defined in /etc/apt/sources.list